We have information you must know before you buy the CX-9.

-On the other hand, an annoying downside of the FWD model is what is called torque steer: Push hard on the gas pedal, and the steering wheel tugs to one side as the front wheels scramble for traction.
+One downside of the front-drive model is what is called torque steer: Push hard on the gas pedal, and the steering wheel tugs to one side as the front wheels scramble for traction.
 This requires the driver to make minor steering corrections to keep the CX-9 going straight.
-Torque steer is not a danger but it is a disappointment.
-It isn't a problem in the AWD model because some of the power is being sent to the rear, reducing the demand on the front tires.
+(This is with the gas pedal slammed down, so it may not even be noticeable in most situations.)
+Torque steer is eliminated in the all-wheel-drive models because some of the power is being sent to the rear, reducing the demand on the front tires.

-The new Blind Spot Monitoring (BSM) system watches both rear corners of the CX-9 when vehicle speed is 20 mph or greater.
-The system notifies the driver of vehicles in the detection areas by illuminating the BSM warning light located in the appropriate side mirror.
+The Blind Spot Monitoring system monitors both rear corners of the CX-9 while underway and notifies the driver of vehicles in the detection areas by illuminating the BSM warning light located in the appropriate side mirror.
 Additionally, the light flashes and a beeper sounds if the driver signals a turn into the path of a detected vehicle.

-The Mazda CX-9 is an impressively well-rounded package offering practicality, good standard safety equipment, style and sporting road manners, at the price of a stiff ride.
+The Mazda CX-9 is an impressively well-rounded package offering practicality, good standard safety equipment, and style.
+It's enjoyable to drive, offering sporting road manners, though with a stiffer ride.

 Build and price your dream Mazda CX-9 in just a few easy steps.